 To check specific requirements for your State or Territory, follow the link below.

-The biggest key to creating a Will in Australia is ensuring it is accurate.
+The biggest key to creating a Will in Australia is ensuring its accuracy.
 Carefully consider and record your intentions, so that your Will accurately reflects your wishes.
 Mistakes or errors in your Will can lead to confusion, disputes, emotional distress and, potentially, legal issues for your loved ones to deal with after your passing.

 Avoiding these issues is relatively easy: take the time to review and double check the information you include in your Will, and seek professional guidance if necessary, especially if you have complex estate issues.